DavisPL-Teaching/119/exams/midterm_study_list.md

     + Know how to draw a dataflow graph

-    + Definition of dependencies
+    + Definition of edges & dependencies

     + Definition and application of: sources, data operators, sinks

+    + Definition of an operator

+    + Relation between ETL and dataflow graphs

 - Coding practices: Python classes, functions, modules, unit tests

+- Performance:

-- Latency and throughput: formulas and how to measure them
+  Latency and throughput:
+  concepts, definitions, formulas and how to calculate them

 - Pandas: what a DataFrame is and basic properties

+  (some number of rows and columns)

+  (DataFrame = table)

 - Also know:

   + Know a little bit about data validation: things that can go wrong in your input!

+    (check for null values, check that values are positive)

   + Some things about exploration time vs. development time:
-    I might ask you what step(s) you might do to explore a dataset after reading it in to Pandas
+    I might ask you what step(s) you might do to explore a dataset after reading it in to Python or Pandas

   + Know the following term: vectorization